CodeYQL/talks/git/PITCHME.md

 Note:

+* Name is a play on the slang term
 * Git was self hosted a day after release
 * Merges into Git with Git happened a week later
 * Achieved all performance goals